Tag

 PDFgear is a free PDF editor that rivals some of the best paid-for solutions with its range of features.
 It’s the new favorite app of one of our Computing section writers.
 It even has ChatGPT built right in, letting it summarize PDFs or search information in them for quick reference.
 PDFgear can also edit, merge, compress, convert, and even sign PDFs.
 You can draw with a mouse, upload a signature image, or type in your signature.

 Better yet, its offline application is free, so you can sign and edit important and sensitive documents without fear of some online service looking over your shoulder.
-There’s an online editor if you need to sign or edit a PDF when you don’t have the option of installing the application, and it’s just as fully featured.
+There’s an online editor if you need to sign or edit a PDF when you don’t have the option of installing the application, and it’s just as fully .

-PDFgear isn’t just a great PDF editor, it’s a -boosting tool.
+PDFgear isn’t just a great PDF editor, it’s a productivity-boosting tool.
 With its AI integration, you can find information from PDFs faster and interact with them in natural ways — just ask the AI to perform a task.

 Try PDFgear